 Splendid landscapes at Origan Village

 If amazing landscapes, high mountains, and impressive rock formations are your thing, you’ll definitely love the French Alps.
-Our ride from the coastal city Nice towards naturist camping Origan Village was a sequence of “ooooh” and “woooooow”.
-Also, the camping is nothing less than impressive.
+Our ride from the coastal city Nice towards naturist campsite Origan Village was a sequence of “ooooh” and “woooooow”.
+Also, the campsite is nothing less than impressive.
 Located in a small valley between high cliffs, you feel as if you’re far away from the outside world.
 Even though the town is just around the corner.

 Origan Village is just a big chunk of mountains and nature.
 It’s camping in the wild, but with a decent amount of comfort.
-Their large swimming pool is excellent to cool down during the hot days (even though you’re in the mountains, it does get pretty hot here) and the bar/restaurant up on the hill provides amazing views over the pool and the camping down below.
-The paths on the camping can be steep, so even the walk from our tent to the bar felt like a hike.
+Their large swimming pool is excellent to cool down during the hot days (even though you’re in the mountains, it does get pretty hot here) and the bar/restaurant up on the hill provides amazing views over the pool and the campsite down below.
+The paths on the campsite can be steep, so even the walk from our tent to the bar felt like a hike.
 But there’s much better hiking to do.
 Lots of them nude.
 We loved walking down to the Var river, via a path that ended up at a secluded spot where we could skinny dip.
 We could see the road on the other side, but it’s unlikely that the people over there could see us.

 ✅ Why go: To camp in an amazing mountain landscape. ❌ Why not go: If you don’t like hiking or steep paths. ➡️ Read more on the Origan Village Website